jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ##Auto-Labelled Widgets
 ___

-It's possible to automatically include a *label* alongside some widgets.
+It's possible to automatically include a *label* alongside a lot of the  widgets.
 Both the label and widget will be placed in the same grid space.
 Simply add the word `Label` to the command when adding the widget: